juyoh/DualCraft-ResourcePacker/README.md

-# 3DSCraft ResourcePacker
+# DualCraft ResourcePacker
-Using this tool is the first step to play 3DSCraft.
+Using this tool is the first step to playing DualCraft.
 > [!WARNING]
 > You are not allowed to pass the generated content of this arround, we are not responsible for the damages you made.
 Everyone provides their own assets.